DualBrain/qbasic.github.io/documentation/TIME$.md

 *hh:mm:ss* sets the hour, minutes, and seconds (0-59).

-If *string exp* is not a valid string, a "Type mismatch" error results.
+If *string_expression* is not a valid string, a "Type mismatch" error results.

 As you enter any of the above values, you may omit the leading zero, if any.
 You must, however, enter at least one digit.
 If you wanted to set the time as a half hour after midnight, you could enter `TIME$= "0:30"`, but not `TIME$= ":30"`.